The Best Things to See in Bali

 Nusa Dua is a luxury area in Bali.
 It is the home of premium hotels, and the environment is clean and well-maintained.
 If you are looking for the best quality hotels and nice beaches, Nusa Dua is the place for you.
 Travellers not staying in Nusa Dua can visit the beaches.

 We visited Nusa Dua Beach in the afternoon.
-It was a hot day, even though it was raining in Kuta when we left.
+It was a hot day, despite the rain in Kuta when we left.
 Immediately, when arriving at Nusa Dua, we were surprised at how clean the area was and how well it was maintained.
 We could easily see that it's the premium area of Bali with the best hotels there.
-The beach was a nice white sand beach with moderate waves.
+The beach was a lovely, white-sand beach with moderate waves.
 The sea was suitable for swimming, but the waves made snorkelling impossible.
 Sea currents in Bali are strong, so only people with good swimming skills should enter the sea.

 A taxi from Kuta to Nusa Dua takes about 45 minutes and costs 8 US dollars.
-If you wish to save 20 minutes, you can ask the driver to use a shortcut, Bali Mandara Road, built on the sea.
+If you wish to save 20 minutes, you can ask the driver to use a shortcut, Bali Mandara Road, which is built over the sea.
 This road is fast but has a toll fee of a few dollars.

 - Location: Nuda Dua, South Bali